triesonyk/data-analysis-steam-games/README.md

-# data-analysis-steam-games
+# Steam Games Data Analysis

 ## Dataset Info

 Dataset was acquired from steam using web scraping technique.
 The git repo can be access from [here](https://github.com/triesonyk/web-scraping-steam-games).
 The dataset was scrapped on 07 April 2022.
+You can also read the article that I made on [Medium](https://medium.com/@triesonyk/the-evolution-of-the-gaming-industry-and-insights-from-the-steam-dataset-1b29235f8f17)

 ## Dataset Feature Definition